Best Auto Repair Financing: Fix Your Car Fast

 • Won’t make sense for larger car repairs, since loans cap at $2,500

-• Doesn’t specify a starting rate, so you can’t easily tell if Upstart will be cheap for you
+• Doesn’t specify a starting APR, so you can’t easily tell if Upstart will be cheap for you

 Upstart also has a much lower annual percentage rate (APR) than payday loans — which are typically triple-digit.
 But you’ll need to prequalify to see if this loan is right for you if you have solid credit.
-Upstart doesn’t specify minimum rates on its short-term loans.
+You may have cheaper options with other lenders, although note that most personal loans start at $1,000.

 Upstart has transparent eligibility requirements, including: